Memories of Facebook cloud Twitter's IPO

 Twitter, which is expected to go public some time before Thanksgiving, has yet to determine pricing, but investors say it might come under pressure from its financial backers to go high.
 Analysts expect the company, which posted a $69 million loss last year, to seek a valuation of at least $10 billion.

-"Right now, we think it could be a repeat of Facebook, where it comes in heavily hyped and is too expensive," said Tim Ghriskey, chief investment officer at Solaris Group in New York.
+"Right now, we think it could be a repeat of Facebook, where it comes in heavily hyped and is too expensive," said Tim Ghirskey, chief investment officer at Solaris Group in New York.

 And as with Facebook, some investors point to slowing user growth and engagement as causes for concern.